ziyyy101/FizzBuzz/README.md

 and it is, loosely speaking, a program that knows how to compile and run your program — it calls method `main` in the file you choose to run.

-Later in this course, you'll learn what all that mess means, but for now it is enough to know that the main method gets run.
+For now, it is enough to know that the main method gets run.

 ### Task 1.1: Rewrite this using `while`